 HTML5 game development is growing each day.
 More and more people begin to use their computers and mobile devices to spend time indulging in interactive gaming content.
 Developers are busy crafting/learning/creating the kind of games that capture attention, rather than temporary satisfaction.
 You can use the iio Engine for working with the HTML5 Canvas functionality.
 With this Engine, your development process is going to increase in both speeds, and performance.

-Those new to game development in HTML5 can check out this Mozilla Hacks article, or this one from Intel that talks more about the setting up process for building your first game, but those experienced with at leas the concepts — take a closer look at this article from HTML Goodies to learn more about advanced HTML5 game development capabilities and options.
+Those new to game development in HTML5 can check out this Mozilla Hacks article, or this one from Intel that talks more about the setting up process for building your first game.
+But those experienced with at least the concepts — take a closer look at this article from HTML Goodies to learn more about advanced HTML5 game development capabilities and options.

 Are you looking for a reliable boilerplate/workflow for your front-end development process?
 Then, you can take advantage of FireShell’s in-built task runner and build processor!
 It builds itself on top of a beautiful HTML5 framework.
 Easy to integrate features, jQuery content delivery integration, supports HTML5 Shiv and Modernizr for modern front-end app development.
 Get your workflow going with Grunt and experience true real-time development with live-reloading.
 Have your code optimized with automated tools for optimizing JS and CSS before you push for production.
 You can use dozens of other features that will make your front-end workflow a breeze.
 Start tapping into the infinite potential of FireShell’s features!